Where we work

 Mentors are not therapists, counselors or baby-sitters.
 Our expectation of a mentor is to become a friend and set a positive and healthy example.
 If they are comfortable doing so, mentors may provide tutoring for their mentee.
 But tutoring is not an expectation or requirement.

 Mentor time commitment

-We ask for commitment of an average of 3 hours per week for a minimum of 1 year.
+We ask for a commitment of an average of 3 hours per week for a minimum of 1 year.
 Matches may continue beyond 1 year if both parties agree to remain matched.

 Newcomer youth are non-Canadian citizens, living in Canada for 10 years or less, and are ages 6-15.